trinker/pathr/README.md

 ### Copying

-`copy_path` uses the [**clipr**]() package's `write_clip` function to write the current vector, `x` to the clipboard but still return `x`.
+`copy_path` uses the [**clipr**]() package's `write_clip` function to write the current vector, `x`, to the clipboard but still returns `x`.
 This makes the copying pipeable, allowing the contents to be copied yet be passed along in the chain.